ZsoltFabok/programming-exercises/00 - requisites.md

 * it follows the clean code and KISS principles
 * it is connected to a quality checker such as sonar
 * has the proper test suite based on the test pyramid (unit, integration, user acceptance tests)

+Good practice:

+ * create dist task that creates the binary some exercise requires you to use